 In response to the dire need for orphan care facilities within Eswatini, Kevin Ward and his wife, Helen, opened full time child care in 1999. .
 Believing that every child deserves to grow up in a loving family.

 In response to the dire need for orphan care facilities within Eswatini, Kevin Ward and his wife, Helen, opened full time child care in 1999.
-Believing that every child deserves to grow up in a loving family, CMS designed their childcare model to place a maximum of seven children with one mother figure.
+Believing that every child deserves to grow up in a loving family, CMS designed their child care model to place a maximize of seven children with one mother figure.
 All caretakers, called “aunties” are specially trained by CMS to care for victims of trauma or abuse, as many children received into CMS’s care come from troubling backgrounds – not least of which includes the loss of parents.

 CMS currently cares for approximately 400 children in full-time orphan care.